Rounding of cash transactions

 Informing customers about rounding

 Shops and other retailers should tell you that they are using rounding through appropriate in-store signage.
 This could include, for example, a notice on entrance doors or at the till.
-The Central Bank will supply suitable signage to retailers, free of charge, before the rollout on 28 October.
+The Central Bank supplies in-store signage to retailers, upon request.

 If you have a complaint or comment about how rounding is being implemented you can email or write to the Central Bank at the address below.